 LET'S GET PERSONAL

-You'd think a writer would be good at talking about herself, but I'm really not.
-I would much rather sit down and chat over a cup of tea, where I can ask you deep, personal, potentially uncomfortable questions to get to know you a bit better.
+You'd think a writer would be good at talking about herself, but I'd much rather sit down and chat over a cup of tea and ask you deep, personal, potentially uncomfortable questions to get to know you a bit better.
 Until then, you should probably know that...

-I answer to almost any name that starts with m; I also answer to 'Farah'. // I'm constantly trying to capture my displaced sense of home. // I walk around with red balloons in my purse. // I've lived more lives than the average cat. // Summer 2014: I crammed 4 other people and their belongings into my Camry and drove from Toronto to Los Angeles and back. // I'm still trying to figure out what I want to be if/when I grow up. // After 20 years of living in Canada, I picked up my life and moved back to Egypt. // My curls are as crazy as my personality. // In another life, I wore nothing but black and rocked it out to P!nk and Sean Paul.
+I answer to almost any name that starts with m; I also answer to 'Farah'. // I'm constantly trying to capture my displaced sense of home. // I walk around with red balloons in my purse. // I've lived more lives than the average cat. // Summer 2014: I crammed 4 other people and their belongings into my Camry and drove from Toronto to Los Angeles and back. // I have absolutely no filters – not even on my Instagram posts. // After 20 years of living in Canada, I picked up my life and moved back to Egypt. // My curls are as crazy as my personality. // In another life, I wore nothing but black and rocked out to P!nk and Sean Paul.

 Somewhere in the messy confines of my mind are a clusterfuck of musings that only make sense to me once I articulate them in words - this is why I write.
 I write to maintain my sanity; I write to think out loud; I write to share stories; I write because it's my happy place.